davoodharun/ado-workitem-summary/README.md

   - ucdweb/stage to ucdweb/prod
 - Build pipeline references are also included in the summary
 - All URLs in the output are converted to browser-friendly format that can be opened directly in a web browser
+- If you're still seeing vstfs:// URLs in the output, run the script with the -Debug parameter to see detailed URL conversion information

 ## Security Considerations